aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to DOTX on Android via Java" h2="Convert MHTML to DOTX in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML to DOTX conversion is a useful feature for mobile apps.
+MHTML is a web page archive format which is used to save webpages for offline viewing.
+DOTX is a template file format used by Microsoft Word.
+It is used to create documents with predefined settings such as page layout, fonts, and styles.
+Converting MHTML to DOTX allows users to create documents with the same settings as the original web page.

+<h2>How Aspose.Total Helps for MHTML to DOTX Conversion</h2>
-You can integrate MHTML to DOTX conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTX.
+Aspose.Total for Android Java is a package of APIs that can be used to integrate MHTML to DOTX conversion feature in mobile apps.
+The package includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert MHTML file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features for manipulating PDF documents.
+It can be used to convert MHTML to DOC with just a few lines of code.

+The second step is to render DOC to DOTX using Aspose.Words for Android Java.
+This API provides a comprehensive set of features for creating, editing, and converting documents.
+It can be used to render DOC to DOTX with just a few lines of code.

+By using Aspose.Total for Android Java, developers can easily integrate MHTML to DOTX conversion feature in their mobile apps.
+This will enable users to create documents with the same settings as the original web page.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}